Tesla Technology

 Has Tesla FSD been approved in Europe?

-Yes — in the Netherlands as of February 2026.
+Yes — in the Netherlands.
+RDW Extended Type Approval was granted March 4, 2026.
+Full UN-R-171 type approval is expected on April 10, 2026 (March 20 target was not met, RDW confirmed April 10).
 This is the first EU approval.
 Other countries can follow via mutual recognition provisions under EU regulations, and expansion is expected throughout Q2 2026.

 What is the difference between FSD Supervised and Autopilot?